Izzimach/react-three-legacy/README.md

 gulp
 ```

-Will package up the react-three components along with React and put the result in build/react-three.js.
-If you include this into your webpage via
+Will package up the react-three components along with React and put the result in
-a script tag:
+build/react-three.js.
+If you include this into your webpage via a script tag:

 ```
 <script src="react-three.js"></script>
 ```

-Then ```React``` will appear in the global namespace and the new React-THREE components are available as ```ReactTHREE```.
-Note that
+Then the relevant parts will be accessed in the global namespace as `React`, `ReactTHREE`, and `THREE`.
-you'll still have to load three.js with a separate call to require().

 ![Sample Cupcake component](docs/react-three-interactiveexample.png)